tomdh-git/CourseAPI/README.md

 This request is querying in hopes of filling any empty slot in the inputted schedule with an `Advanced Writing` class.
 The `campus`, `term`, `preferredStart`, and `preferredEnd` fields are the same as the `getScheduleByCourses` example.

 ### getTerms
+For querying for all possible terms and staying up to date!

 ```bash
 query {
   getTerms {